Rahulbarve132/to-do/README.md

 ```sh
 yarn dev
 ```
-Open the provided local URL (e.g., `http://localhost:5173/`) in your browser.
+The application will be available at `http://localhost:5173/` (or another available port).

-### Build for Production
+### 4. Build for Production
-To generate an optimized production build:
+To create a production build, run:
 ```sh
 npm run build
 ```